cidacslab/CIDACS-Zika_Classification/README.md

  * evaliation.ipynb : this script contains the analyses performed for the article

 ## References
-[1] Classification algorithm of Congenital Zika Syndrome: characterizations, diagnosis and validation. (submited to Scientific Reports)
+[1] Classification algorithm for Congenital Zika Syndrome: characterizations, diagnosis and validation. (submited to Scientific Reports)

 [2] França, Giovanny VA, et al. "Congenital Zika virus syndrome in Brazil: a case series of the first 1501 livebirths with complete investigation."
 The lancet 388.10047 (2016): 891-897.